yjxuestc0919/yjxuestc0919/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🎉 Master student in `University of Science and Technology of China`.
+🎉 MS@`University of Science and Technology of China`.
+Interested in LLM Post Training and Reinforcement Learning.

 <!--🌱 I’m currently interested in (Multimodal) Large Language Model and Backend Dev.  -->